-The Chief is authorized to remove and/or cite vehicles parked in reserved spaces prior to football and basketball games pursuant to Section 3-20A list of all vehicles moved will be forwarded to the University Police on the same day that the vehicles are moved.
+The Chief is authorized to remove and/or cite vehicles parked in reserved spaces prior to football and basketball games.
+A list of all vehicles moved will be forwarded to the University Police on the same day that the vehicles are moved.